 Built-in Awards: Can I start to practice while I am studying?

-After year 1 of the IHS Diploma in Nutritional Therapy you will receive the CI Level 4 (UK) Diploma in Nutrition and Lifestyle Coaching (VRQ) and so can start seeing clients as a Nutrition and Lifestyle Coach whilst continuing your studies.
+After year 1 of the IHS Diploma in Nutritional Therapy students receive the CI Level 4 (UK) Diploma in Nutrition and Lifestyle Coaching and so can start seeing clients as a Nutrition and Lifestyle Coach whilst continuing their studies.

 Course Recognition: Are your courses recognised by the appropriate industry bodies?

 All IHS courses are recognised by the appropriate independent registering bodies.
 We do not affiliate ourselves with any association that is not completely independent of all training providers.
 It is important that your qualification allows you to register with a body that is not directly affiliated with any training provider, as this ensures impartiality when setting standards within the industry.
-The IHS Diploma in Nutritional Therapy is recognised by NTOI (Nutritional Therapists of Ireland), the only independent professional body that represent nutritional therapists in Ireland.
+The IHS Diploma in Nutritional Therapy is recognised by NTOI (Nutritional Therapists of Ireland), the independent professional body that represent nutritional therapists in Ireland.
 On graduation, you can become a full member and gain your professional insurance to start practicing.
 Contact NTOI directly for their input on the different nutrition courses available in Ireland www.ntoi.ie.
-Our Diplomas in Nutritional Therapy and Nutrition and Lifestyle Coaching are also recognised by the Complementary Medical Association (CMA) www.the-cma.org.uk and the Federation of Nutritional Therapy Practitioners (FNTP) www.fntp.org.uk.
-The IHS Nutritional Therapy diploma is written to the standards outlined in the Nutritional Therapy Council (UK) core curriculum.
-Our health & wellness coaching and NLP courses are also accredited by the appropriate bodies, please see the respective course pages on this website.
+Our Diplomas in Nutritional Therapy and Nutrition and Lifestyle Coaching are also recognised by the Complementary Medical Association (CMA) www.the-cma.org.uk and the Diploma in Nutritional Therapy by the Federation of Nutritional Therapy Practitioners (FNTP) www.fntp.org.uk.
+Our Diploma in Nutrition and Lifestyle Coaching is also approved by the UK Health Coaches Association for full membership.
+The Nutritional Therapy diploma is written to the standards outlined in the Nutritional Therapy Council (UK) core curriculum.

 What are my career opportunities?
 What are the college graduates doing now?